Trip Difficulty: Technical Challenging

 - Hike to one of the top magnificent vantage point-Kalapathar from Gorakshep, and trek to Chhukung Ri

 Island Peak Climbing is one of the best adventurous popular peak climbing packages in Nepal which not only takes you to the summit of magnificent Island Peak (6189) but also lets you experience the once-in-a-lifetime trekking experience in the Everest region.
-Following the world-famous Everest Base Camp trekking trails, besides summiting the Island Peak Climbing, it rewards you with the phenomenal trek to the Everest Base Camp and a hike to one of the top magnificent vantage point in Nepal-Kalapathar.
+Following the world-famous Everest Base Camp trekking trails, besides summiting the Island Peak Climbing, it rewards you with the phenomenal trek to the Everest Base Camp and a hike to one of the top magnificent vantage points in Nepal-Kalapathar.

 Our 18 days Island Peak Climbing begins with flying to the Lukla from Kathmandu.
 With a scenic flight to Lukla, a gateway to the Everest region your adventurous journey head towards the famous small town Namche Bazaar to acclimatize.
 After Namche Bazaar you will be stopping at Pheriche, and Island Peak Base Camp to acclimatize which will help you to avoid acute mountain sickness.
 On your way, you will experience the rich culture of the infamous Sherpa people, and their lifestyle, adorned with beautiful settlements, diverse landscapes, and exotic flora and fauna of the Sagarmatha National Park.
 Island Peak climbing is preferable for both experienced and less experienced climbers.
 If you are not having enough of the Mount Everest region, then choose the Island Peak Climbing with Nepal Adventure Team, where you can taste the flavor of mountain climbing, along with the natural and cultural aspects of Khumbu Valley.